fafalone/VBFlexGrid64/README.md

 -Property pages have been prepared for x64 but tB does not yet support them for in-project controls (.ctl as opposed to .ocx).

--For this project I made an x64 version of OLEGuids; the project files are included here, but it's built into VBFlexGridDemo.twinproj too, so are included only for use in other projects.
+-For this project I made an x64 version of OLEGuids as a tB Package (due to longstanding issue with low-level COM/OLE interface redefinitions and midl making a TLB impossible); the project files are included here, but it's built into VBFlexGridDemo.twinproj too, so are included only for use in other projects.